 You should also complete the Government Prevent e-learning module, which provides the learner with a certificate of completion.

 Further training needs will be identified and provided by your team or agency.

 If you require further resources or alternative training packages, information is available via these links:

 To ensure all institutions in Southampton are meeting their responsibilities under the Prevent duty, a sub-committee of the Safe City Partnership has been established.
-The Southampton Prevent working group comprises over 20 members who are listed in the terms of reference document.
+The Southampton Prevent Partnership Board comprises over 20 members who are listed in the terms of reference document.
 The board aims to mirror the activity of the Hampshire Prevent Board to ensure that opportunities to work collaboratively are not missed.

-The council has developed a list of FAQs that may answer some questions you have around Prevent and the Channel Panel.
+The council has developed a list of FAQs about Prevent that may answer some questions you have around Prevent and the Channel Panel.

-If you would like any more details about any of the information on this page please contact Southampton City Council’s strategy unit or community development team.
+If you would like any more details about any of the information on this page please contact Southampton City Council’s Stronger Communities Team on 023 8083 3951.

 Reporting modern slavery